AntoineGsr/BSQ/README.md

 3rd step -> ./bsq map.txt

 This project could be faster and can be done with an other kind of algorithm.
-Make your own BSQ.
+Code your own BSQ.
 Good luck.